bchabrier/domoja/README.md

 Modules
 -------

-Domoja can be extended through modules, to add new sources, devices, etc. They a re essentially `npm` modules following particular specifications:
+Domoja can be extended through modules, to add new sources, devices, etc. They are essentially `npm` modules following particular specifications:
 - their name must start with `domoja-`
 - they must derive from `domoModule`

-### Existing modules
+### Available modules

 The following modules are currently available: